juanmed/Alpha-Challenge-Doc/Test1/wr.md

 We are a group of Mechanical Engineering Graduate School at Sungkyunkwan University.
 We are doing research on autonomous flying robots at the Robotics and Intelligent Systems Laboratory -RISE Lab- lead by Prof. Dr. Hyung Pil Moon.
 The autonomous flying robots area is a line of research in this lab.
 Thus, we count with access to a host of tools present in a robotics lab, and for drone research specifically: Motion Tracking Hardware and Software from Vicon Company, 4 different quadrotors and hexarotors with integrated sensors and computers for research, along with their tools and parts (batteries, monocular cameras, infrared sensors, GPS, barometers, etc), several Nvidia Jetson TX2 development boards, access to computers with Nvidia Titan X Pascal GPUs for neural network training,

-Financing for travelling expenses, extra sw/hw tools, is secured by several research grants and industry-collaboration projects being developed internally by the lab.
-Among the research grants obtaines so far, BK+ Project and LINC Program have the greater importance.
-PENDING PROGRAM DETAILS
+Financing for travelling expenses, extra sw/hw tools, is secured by several research grants RISE Lab is part of, and industry-collaboration projects.
+Among the research grants obtained so far, BK21+ Project and LINC Project have the greater importance.
+BK21+ (Brain Korean 21 Plus) is a Korean Government program aimed to foster creativity in academic research in korean universities.
+SKK University and RISE Lab are part of this program from year 2017 to 2021 to support various research projects.
+The LINC Project (Leaders in Industry-University Collaboration) aims to foster industry-university collaboration to strengthen korean economy and support smart and bio industries.

 On the industry-collaboration side, we are in talks with a South Korean and U.S. companies developing services with drones.
 IF WE HAVE SUPPORT FROM COMPANIES, WE MUST DISCLOSE IT.

-SKKU
-BK+ Project
-LINC program
-Drone companies
-USA Company

 ## 5) What do you see as the biggest challenges specific to your team that you will face during the AlphaPilot competition?
 What is your initial plan for overcoming this challenge?
 For example: missing skills, financial challenges, team cohesiveness, time commitment, etc. *